-The number of connected IoT devices is around 10 billion in 2021 and is estimated to be constantly growing over the next years up to 25 billion in 2030 [16].
-Many of these devices run on outdated software, don't receive any updates, and don't follow general security best practices.
-While in 2016 only 77 % of German households had a broadband connection with a bandwidth of $50\,\mathrm{MBit/s}$ or more, in 2020 it was already 95 % with more than $50\,\mathrm{MBit/s}$ and $59\,\%$ with at least $1000\,\mathrm{MBit/s}$ [4].
-Their nature as small devices-often without any direct user interaction-that are always online and behind internet connections that are getting faster and faster makes them a desirable target for botnets.
+In 2021 there were around 10 billion internet connected IoT devices and this number is estimated to more than double over the next years up to 25 billion in 2030 [16].
+Many of these devices run on outdated software, don't receive regular updates, and don't follow general security best practices.
+While in 2016 only $77\,\%$ of German households had a broadband connection with a bandwidth of $50\,\mathrm{MBit/s}$ or more, in 2020 it was already $95\,\%$ with more than $50\,\mathrm{MBit/s}$ and $59\,\%$ with at least $1000\,\mathrm{MBit/s}$ [4].
+Their nature as small, always online devices-often without any direct user interaction-behind internet connections that are getting faster and faster makes them a desirable target for botnet operators.
 In recent years, IoT botnets have been responsible for some of the biggest distributed denial of service (DDoS) attacks ever recorded-creating up to $1\,\mathrm{TBit/s}$ of traffic [9].

 A botnet is a network of infected computers with some means of communication to control the infected systems.
-Classic botnets use one or more central coordinating hosts called command and control (C2) servers.
-These C2 servers could use any protocol from internet relay chat (IRC) over hypertext transfer protocol to Twitter [18] as communication channel with the infected hosts.
-Abusive use of infected systems includes several things-DDoS attacks, banking fraud, as proxies to hide the attacker's identity, send spam emails. . .
+Centralized botnets use one or more coordinating hosts called command and control (C2) servers.
+These C2 servers can use any protocol from internet relay chat (IRC) over hypertext transfer protocol to Twitter [18] as communication channel with the infected hosts.
+The abuse of infected systems includes several activities-DDoS attacks, banking fraud, as proxies to hide the attacker's identity, send spam emails...

-things = bad Analyzing and shutting down a centralized botnet is comparatively easy since the central means of communication (the C2 IP address or domain name, Twitter handle or IRC channel) are publicly known.
+Analyzing and shutting down a centralized botnet is comparatively easy since the central means of communication (the C2 IP address or domain name, Twitter handle or IRC channel), can be extracted from the malicious binaries and are therefore publicly known.